-We recommend that you send us anything you might use to segment your Visitor and Account data.
+We recommend that you send us anything you might use to segment your visitor and account data.
 Keep other departments in mind too.
-Even if some data isn't used by Product, it might be critical for Customer Success or Marketing.
-Check in with other departments and find out what their reporting needs are.
+Even if some data isn't used by product, it might be critical for customer success or marketing teams.
+Check in with other departments and find out what their reporting and in-app messaging needs are.

 Examples of Visitor Metadata